yousuf64/shift/README.md

 func BarWorker(ps *shift.Params) { ... }
 ```

-## Registering a Handler to Multiple Methods
+## Registering to Multiple Methods
 To register a request handler to multiple methods, use `Router.Map()`.

 ```go